Yord/shargs/README.md

 <details>
 <summary>
-And the following text is printed:
+The following text is printed:

 <p>